jonreid/XcodeWarnings/README.md

   provide a method required by Apple's frameworks that ignores a parameter.
 - "Multiple Definition Types for Selector" (`GCC_WARN_MULTIPLE_DEFINITION_TYPES_FOR_SELECTOR`) isn't enabled because it's not unusual to have a `@selector` on its own, apart from a method definition.
+- "Pedantic Warnings" (`GCC_WARN_PEDANTIC`) isn't enabled because ordinary interaction with Apple's libraries makes it unhappy.

 **Not Even Included**

-- "Pedantic Warnings" (`GCC_WARN_PEDANTIC`) isn't included because ordinary interaction with Apple's libraries makes it unhappy.
 - "Implicit Synthesized Properties" (`CLANG_WARN_OBJC_MISSING_PROPERTY_SYNTHESIS`) isn't included because in all likelihood, you don't need to be backwards compatible with non-modern Objective-C.